sweeks/multiviewer/docs/remote-control-user-guide.md

 The **TV** button toggles visibility of a PIP (picture-in-picture) window.

 If there is no PIP window, then **Right** and **Left** cycle the fullscreen window through the active TVs.
-If there a PIP window, then **Right** and **Left** cycle the PIP window through the active TVs except the fullscreen TV.

-If there is a PIP window, **Select** swaps the TVs shown in the PIP and fullscreen windows.
-Pressing **Up** or **Down** toward the PIP window selects it, and pressing **Down** or **Up** the other direction selects the fullscreen TV.
+If there a PIP window, then **Right** and **Left** cycle the PIP window through the active TVs except the fullscreen TV. **Select** swaps the TVs shown in the PIP and fullscreen windows.
+Pressing **Up** or **Down** toward the PIP window selects it, and pressing **Down** or **Up** the other direction selects the fullscreen window.
 Double tapping arrows moves the PIP window around the corners.
+Each TV can have its PIP window in a different location.